dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 ## 2022-02-24

-- Discussed with Vladmir about Ukraine situation
+- Discussed with Vladimir about Ukraine situation
 - Called Burlington Property Tax department regarding where to send the tax bills
 - Sent TD Void Cheque to Cynthia
 - Payed Burlington Property Tax for Maple Avenue